griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 10. IGV: Can you identify regions where the RNAseq reads are mapping to unexpected regions?
 What do you think is the reason for this phenomenon?

+11. IGV: Can you identify a gene region that has RNA sequencing support for multiple isoforms?

 ### Presenting Your Results
-At the end of this team exercise, groups will present findings from their QC reports and IGV analysis to the class.
+At the end of this team exercise, groups will present findings from their QC reports and IGV analysis to the class for specific questions listed below.
+Team A: Present IGV findings regarding question 11.
+Team B: Present multiqc report on pre- and post-alignment fastq files (question 8).
+Team C: Present IGV findings regarding question 9.
+Team D: Present IGV findings regarding question 10.
+Team E: Present multiqc report on pre- and post-trimming fastq files (Data preprocessing section).